edgedb/edgedb/docs/edgeql/sets.rst

 -----------

 EdgeDB schemas support :ref:`inheritance <ref_datamodel_objects_inheritance>`;
 types (usually object types) can extend one or more other types.
-For intance you may declare an abstract object type ``Animal`` that is extended by ``Dog`` and ``Cat``.
+For instance you may declare an abstract object type ``Animal`` that is extended by ``Dog`` and ``Cat``.
 A set of type ``Animal`` may contain both ``Cat`` and ``Dog`` objects.